 By logging on to your account online, you can request a withdrawal from your 529 plan to be deposited into your bank account.
 Just make sure you’ve had your banking information on file for at least 30 days and that your address has not changed within the last 30 days.

 You can also download a withdrawal form online and mail it in.
 You would need a paper form to make any nonqualified withdrawal.
-It’s always best to seek a qualified financial advisor when making these types of withdrawals or if you want professional help throughout the entire college savings process.

 Check Out Other 529 Plans